bbekendam/cisecurity_audit_ubuntuPRO/README.md

 5. Run the command to perform the assesment
 6. SCP the report back to local workstation
 7. Access the report and view the content
+8. Prompt and Use ChatGPT for Augmented Analysis with Remediation Guidance/Scripts

 https://ubuntu.com/security/certifications/docs/usg/cis/audit <br>
 https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final